mallikharjuna160003/MERN-Chat-App-deployment-AWS/README.md

-Please Look at the architecture and Deployment Documentation for: <a href="https://github.com/mallikharjuna160003/frontend-infra">frontend-infra</a>
+Please Look at the architecture and Deployment Documentation for: <a href="https://github.com/mallikharjuna160003/frontend-infra">frontend-infra</a> <br>
 Please Look at the architecture and Deployment Documentation for: <a href="https://github.com/mallikharjuna160003/backend-infra">backend-infra</a>

 # Talk-A-Tive